Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

 After breakfast, travel to Nice*, the capital of the French Riviera.
-The rest of the day is free to enjoy the city and use VBT city information to guide your adventures.
+The rest of the day is free to enjoy the city at your leisure, using VBT’s city information to guide your discoveries.

-If you have chosen the independent Post-Trip Extension to Nice*, you will remain at this hotel for three nights.
+If you have booked the independent Post-Tour Extension in Nice*, you will remain at this hotel for three nights.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Nice airport will be provided (an approximately 20 to 30 minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation will be provided to the Nice* Airport (approximately a 20–30 minute drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast